Creating an Effective Employee Handbook for Your Business

 What to avoid when creating an employee handbook

-A poorly worded, inconsistently implemented, or inaccurate handbook can invite problems with human resources management and may be an easy target for a plaintiff's attorney, if and when the business faces employment-related litigation.
+A poorly worded, inconsistently implemented, or inaccurate handbook can invite problems with human resources management and might be an easy target for a plaintiff's attorney, if and when the business faces employment-related litigation.

 Here are some common mistakes businesses make when drafting their own employee handbook:

-Choosing a "one-size-fits-all' template.
 All businesses are not alike.
-Simply copying the contents of another company's employee handbook — or downloading a generic version found online — are unlikely to satisfy the particular HR needs of your workforce.
+Simply copying the contents of another company's employee handbook — or downloading a generic version found online — are unlikely to satisfy the HR needs of your workforce.

-"Some employers cram the employee handbook full of procedures and copies of forms as examples of what to use instead of making it a policy-related manual," Hubbard-Davis notes.
-"This can lead to omissions of critical content that should be included."
+HR professionals at Paychex recommend not cramming the employee handbook full of procedures and copies of forms as examples of what to use because this can lead to omissions of critical content that should be included.
+Instead, they suggest making it a policy-related manual.

 Once an employee handbook is in place, upholding the policies outlined in it is crucial.
 Learn more about the importance of enforcing workplace policies and helping employees understand what's expected of them.